gjbex/Python-software-engineering/source-code/README.md

 1. `context-manager`: illustrates how to write your own context managers.
 1. `coroutines`: illustrates how to write coroutines in Python.
+1. `decorators`: illustrates how to write decorators in Python.
+1. `descriptors`: illustrates how to write descriptors in Python.
 1. `design-patterns`: illustrates some common design patterns in Python.
 1. `functional-programming`: illustrates some concepts of functional programming in Python.
+1. `introspection`: illustration of how to implement introspection in Python.
 1. `object-orientation`: illustrates some concepts of object-oriented programming in Python.
 1. `operators-functools`: illustrates some applications of the `operator`